openziti/ziti-doc/docusaurus/docs/core-concepts/clients/tunnelers/linux/index.md

 #### Debian GNU/Linux

-Architectures available:

-* x86_64
-* arm64

-This example subscribes you to the Ubuntu `focal` repo for the sake of broad compatibility.
-You could instead subscribe to another Ubuntu release as long as it is not younger than your Debian release.
-Refer to the following table to find the Ubuntu release that is the contemporary of your Debian release.

 | Debian      | Ubuntu       | Archs         |
 |-------------|--------------|---------------|
 | 12 Bookworm | Jammy 22.04  | x86_64, arm64 |